MattW-9393/ProjectBuild-scripts/README.md

 - creates new user, home drive and prompts for any groups they need to be added to

 ## diskUsageAlert.sh
-- cron script that runs at the end of every day, checks usagee - send screen alert if over [X]%
+- cron script that runs at the end of every day, checks usage - send screen alert if over [X]%